EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ## Your `ondemand` directory

-Within your home directory on the Open OnDemand host, Open OnDemand creates an `ondemand` directory.
+Within your home directory on the Open OnDemand VM, Open OnDemand creates an `ondemand` directory.
 This is where Open OnDemand stores information about your current session and previous sessions.

 Every time a job is created by an app, Open OnDemand creates the job files for the app in a job-specific **job context directory** in an app-specific directory.